IWILZ/Servo-Tester-Arduino/README.md

 So for this purpose you could buy something like these:
 - Step-up charger: https://it.aliexpress.com/item/1005007214123033.html
 - LiPo 3S 650mAh: https://www.amazon.it/dp/B08535D7H4

+## Conclusions
+I hope this project can be nice and useful both for a model-maker or a robotic enthusiast, but maybe can be nice also to test some modules like INA219, LCD TFT SPI 128x160px 1.8" with SD and of course Arduino.
+It's also quite cheap because if you already have some resistors, buttons and a battery in your drawer, **the total cost of the components should be less than 15-20$**
+**HAVE FUN!!!**

 [^1]: Be careful when using 6.1V because some servos could be damaged by voltages higher than 5V (refer to the servo data sheet)
 [^2]: To be sure about the right direction of the connectors on the board, i introduced some reference pins in the connectors (each green cros in the schematic) to ensure that the connection between male and female can only occur in the correct direction.